joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-02-Zedboard_Yocto.markdown

 {% endhighlight %}

-Let's edit bblayers.conf to tell what layers we are using.
+Let's edit bblayers.conf to add layers to the recipe.

 {% highlight ruby %}